exo-explore/mlx-bitnet/README.md

 - 🚧 **In Progress:** Optimised kernels for matrix multiplication specifically for 1.58 Bit weights
 - 🚧 **In Progress:** Python training
 - 🚧 **In Progress:** Inference in Swift for iPhone/iPad
+- 🚧 **In Progress:** Demo app showcasing pareto improvement, especially on iPhone
 - 🚧 **In Progress:** Fine-tuning in Swift for iPhone/iPad
 - 🚧 **In Progress:** Efficient storage format for 1.58 Bit Weights